 An employee who is discharged from employment must be paid in full no later than the sixth day after the date of discharge.
 Employees who are not discharged but leave employment voluntarily must be paid in full no later than the next regularly scheduled payday.
 Tex.
 Lab.
 Code § 61.014.

-Wage theft — The Texas legislature has amended the Penal Code to provide victims of wage theft from new/temporary employers with greater protection.
-As amended, Tex.
+The Texas legislature amended the Penal Code to provide victims of wage theft from new/temporary employers with greater protection.
+Texas.
 Penal Code § 31.04 now categorizes conduct as theft of service when an employer “intentionally or knowingly secures the performance of the service by agreeing to provide compensation and, after the service is rendered, fails to make full payment after receiving notice demanding payment.”
 Most importantly, under the amended law, the partial payment of wages alone is not sufficient evidence to negate an employer’s intent to avoid payment for a service.

-Independent Contractor — A worker who is treated as an independent contractor by an employer may, in fact, be an employee, and may therefore be entitled to the protections of the FLSA, the TMWA, the Texas Payday Law, etc. While the Internal Revenue Service (IRS) considers many factors when determining whether a worker is an independent contractor or an employee, control is among the most important; a worker is likely an employee if the employer controls when and how the work is performed.
+A worker who is treated as an independent contractor by an employer may, in fact, be an employee, and may therefore be entitled to the protections of the FLSA, the TMWA, the Texas Payday Law, etc. While the Internal Revenue Service (IRS) considers many factors when determining whether a worker is an independent contractor or an employee, control is among the most important; a worker is likely an employee if the employer controls when and how the work is performed.
 The IRS additionally considers how the worker is paid, whether the worker has the potential to realize significant financial gain or loss, and whether the worker uses the employer’s tools or supplies, among other factors.
-For more information, see https://www.irs.gov/businesses/small-businesses-self-employed/independent-contractor-selfemployed-or-employee.
+For more information, see the IRS publication, Independent Contractor (Self-Employed) or Employee?

 - An employee cannot be fired for complaining about the employee’s rights under employment laws providing for minimum wage, overtime, medical leave, discrimination, workers’ compensation, and workplace safety (among others).